Start your resume with a concise mission statement about yourself and position you are seeking.

 Example: “We are a customer service oriented couple who love the RV lifestyle.
 We're looking for a rewarding front desk registration position at your campground.”

 Customize your resume so your experience is directly relevant to the campground's job duties.
-Use words to accentuate your skills and skills needed at the campgrounds, such as; activities, front desk, reservations, housekeeping, maintenance, etc.
+Use words to accentuate your skills and abilities needed at the campgrounds.

 Example: “Three years experience with front desk duties, including using KampSight software, handling camper issues in a professional manner, and accurate money handling at Blue Sky KOA.”